thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/file_necsim_TreeNode.h.rst.txt

 --------------------

 Samuel Thompson
-:ref:`class_TreeNode` objects are used both during simulation runs and afterwards, when different calculations need to be performed on the coalescence tree.
+:ref:`exhale_class_class_tree_node` objects are used both during simulation runs and afterwards, when different calculations need to be performed on the coalescence tree.